RedRNS/LogiCheck/README.md

 - All API calls go directly from your browser to Google AI
 - No data is stored on external servers
 - Selected text is only sent to Google AI for analysis
-- Your API key is stored locally in the extension files
+- Your API key is stored securely in the `.env` file (never committed to Git)
+- The `.env` file is automatically excluded from version control via `.gitignore`
+- Environment variables are loaded using the `dotenv` package for secure configuration management

 ## 🛠️ Development